Kampfer0083/MappingTheWafer/README.md

 # Wafer Data Visualization

 This project contains scripts to visualize wafer data from an Excel file.
 It generates wafer maps with color-coded cells based on the median values of specific physical properties (e.g., Vt, SS, DIBL) and adds a corresponding color bar to the image.
+This repository is specific for loading the output file from another repository, DataExtracter. [https://github.com/Kampfer0083/DataExtracter]

 ## Table of Contents